berg111/project-435-team-17/Report.md

 For Odd Even Sort - CUDA, the following array sizes were used: 2^16, 2^18, 2^20, 2^22, 2^24, 2^26
 and the array types: Random, Sorted, Reverse Sorted, and 1 % perturbed and thread counts: 64, 128, 256, 512, 1024

+The performance on the CUDA implemntation scaled very well, and shows a solid trend in decreasing time as threads increase.
+The communication overhead does take some time on lower thread counts, but quickly drops off.
+The speedup time also shows great performance and increases until about 512 threads and tapers off.
+Overall the CUDA implementation seemed to perform much more efficiently than the MPI implementation did.

 For Odd Even Sort - MPI, the following array sizes were used: 2^16, 2^18, 2^20, 2^22, 2^24, 2^26